Gabaldonlab/perSVade/README.md

 `conda activate <env_name>`

-### 4. Automatic installation of additional dependencies
+### 3. Automatic installation of additional dependencies

-In addition, you should install some additional dependencies with the following command:
+In addition, you should install some additional dependencies and setup of other environments with the following command:

 `./installation/setup_environment.sh`